forgojs/forgo/README.md

 ## Multiple Components, passing props etc.

-Most of these things work just as you already know it.
-Let's make a TodoList.
+Most of these things work just as you would expect.
+Let's make a Todo List app.

-There are three components:
+There will be three components:

 1. The main TodoList component
 2. A TodoListItem component